 Jenny explained that the ukulele is portable, inexpensive and easy to play.
-And it’s not intimidating and easy to learn, so all students can be successful at it.
+And it’s not intimidating because it’s easy to learn.
+So all students can be successful at it.

 Jenny pointed out that starting with strumming before teaching melodies means all students in a class are learning something brand new.
 (Even those students some stringed instrument experience are unfamiliar with strumming.)